ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/3-awx-collection-intro/_index.md

 You might see a warning message "You are using the awx version of this collection but connecting to Red Hat Ansible Automation Platform".
 This can be ignored.
 As said above, we intentionally use the AWX Community Collection for the purpose of the lab.
 As a Red Hat Customer you would probably prefer the supported Ansible Collection instead.
 {{% /notice %}}

+Run and test your playbook and verify everything works as expected, by logging ino the Automation Controller Web UI.

 ## Add hosts to inventory

 Now that we have the empty inventory created, add your two managed hosts using their internal hostnames **`{{< param "internal_host1" >}}`** and **`{{< param "internal_host2" >}}`**, again using the AWX Ansible Collection.
 The module to add hosts to an inventory is called **awx.awx.tower_host**.
 Read the documentation and try to figure out how to add the necessary tasks to the Ansible Playbook.